oasisprotocol/docs/docs/general/manage-tokens/advanced/oasis-cli-tools/reclaim-tokens.md

 For 357 billion shares, the amount of tokens that will be reclaimed is thus 357 * 10^9 * 1.124238481664054 * 10^-9 which is 401.35313795406726 tokens (rounded to 401.353137954 tokens).

-Hence, the escrow account's active balance decreased for 401.353137954 tokens and the debonding balance increased for the same amount.
+Hence, the escrow account's active balance decreased by 401.353137954 tokens and the debonding balance increased by the same amount.

 :::caution